-The String type is the set of all finite ordered sequences of zero or more Unicode characters.
+The String type is the set of all finite ordered sequences of zero or more Unicode characters (more properly referred to as code points; see section 6).
 Each character is regarded as occupying a position within the sequence.
 These positions are identified by nonnegative integers.
 The leftmost character (if any) is at position 0, the next character (if any) at position 1, and so on.
 The length of a string is the number of distinct positions within it.
 The empty string has length zero and therefore contains no characters.